SYSUzrc/APDM/README.md

 ```

-## Author
-📧 : zhangrch23@mail2.sysu.edu.cn

 ## Acknowledgment
-&emsp;This work was supported by the National Natural Science Foundation of China under Grant No.62071500; Supported by Supported by Shenzhen Science and Technology Program under Grant No. JCYJ20230807111107015.
-Supported by Fundamental Research Funds for the Central Universities, Sun Yat-sen University under Grant No. 241gqb015.
-&emsp;*Zhi Jin is the corresponding author. <br />
 &emsp;Portions of this code repository are derived from the following works.
 Acknowledgement is extended to these seminal contributions:
 * https://github.com/IGITUGraz/WeatherDiffusion
 * https://github.com/ermongroup/ddim